 Thanks to collected data and digital imagery, McDonald’s can offer customers what they want at any time of the day.

 5. Loyalty Rewards

-Each of these strategies moves customers through the drive-thru faster.
-If restaurants want to increases their bottom line, they have to be strategic with how they use digital signage to do this.
+Each of these strategies can increase sales as well as improve the customer experience.
+Restaurants that want to increase their bottom lines need to be strategic with how they use digital signage to do this.

-As the trend of digital menu boards in QSR’s increases across the globe, more and more fast casuals are looking to these kinds of approaches to increase sales and keep outdoor lines moving.
+As the trend of digital menu boards in QSRs increases across the globe, more and more fast casuals are looking to these kinds of approaches to increase sales and keep drive-thru lines moving.

-When a QSR can get an order out fast and accurately, loyalty is gained when the drive-thru experience is a positive one.
-Adding loyalty programs or other incentives also increase customer devotion.
+When a QSR gets an order out quickly and accurately, customers are happy and loyalty is gained.
+Adding loyalty programs or other incentives can also increase customer devotion.

-Using environmental data allows fast-casuals and QSR’s to show up at the right time.
-Offering a cold patron a hearty bowl of chili with a hot cup of coffee shows that the establishment is not only reading their mind (because with big data, they are), but is also listening to the needs of their patrons.
+Leveraging environmental data allows fast casuals and QSRs to show up with the right products at the right time.
+Offering a cold patron a hearty bowl of chili with a hot cup of coffee shows that the establishment is not only intuitive (because with big data, they are), but is also listening to the needs of their patrons.